pixeliumperfecto/codegen/CONTRIBUTING.md

-# Contributing to Graph Sitter
+# Contributing to Codegen

-Thank you for your interest in contributing to Graph Sitter!
+Thank you for your interest in contributing to Codegen!
 This document outlines the process and guidelines for contributing.

 ## Contributor License Agreement

-By contributing to Graph Sitter, you agree that:
+By contributing to Codegen, you agree that:

 1. Your contributions will be licensed under the project's license.
 2. You have the right to license your contribution under the project's license.